cloudogu/gitops-playground/docs/content-loader-docs/content-loader.md

 # Purpose of the Content Loader

 The content loader feature makes your application cloud ready.
-It gives you the ability to deploy and operate your own application in cloud environments with the GOP. \
+It gives you the ability to deploy and operate any application in cloud environments with the GOP. \
-It provides the flexibility to deliver more applications using GOP.
 This customization applies to the Internal Developer Platform (IDP), for example, other ops tools such as monitoring. \
 It also applies to end-user applications, for example, replacing the example Petclinic content with real-world applications.

 # What does the term “content” mean?